 Gather Information for Your Claim

 Having evidence to support your workers’ comp claim is vital.
 You should write down as much information about the accident as soon as possible while it is fresh in your mind.
 Include what happened and how.
 Keep copies of any evidence for your records.
-Our workers’ compensation attorneys know how to build a strong claim and can assist you with compiling documentation, including:
+Our workers’ comp lawyers in Arizona know how to build a strong claim and can assist you with compiling documentation, including:

 - A copy of the Workers and Physician’s Report of Injury form

 - Photos of your injuries